Harleys everywhere, masks nowhere: Sturgis draws thousands

 Republican Gov. Kristi Noem has taken a largely hands-off approach to the pandemic, avoiding a mask mandate and preaching personal responsibility.
 She supported holding the Sturgis rally, pointing out that no virus outbreak was documented from the several thousand people who turned out to see President Donald Trump and fireworks at Mount Rushmore last month.

-Daily virus cases have been trending upward in South Dakota, but the 7-day average is still only around 84, with fewer than two deaths per day.
+Daily virus cases have been trending upward in South Dakota, but the seven-day average is still only around 84, with fewer than two deaths per day.

 The rally attracted crowds of retirees and people in age ranges considered to be at higher risk from the coronavirus.
 But for many who see the rally as an annual pilgrimage, the camaraderie and atmosphere couldn’t be missed.